3UR/Simpsons-Hit-Run/README.md

+# NOT MAINTAINED

+This is currently not maintained due to the amount of issues and just how jank it is to work with I plan to sometime in the future rework everything and fix all the issues but do not know when for now.

 # SRR2

 SRR2 is a modified fork of _The Simpsons: Hit & Run_ with lots of enhancements, including C++20 support, x64, and VCPkg for easier third-party library management.